barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 title:
 ---

 While crafting a new lab to learn more about sniffing through docker images, I had the idea to make things more realistic.
 Therefore I used some [canarytokens](https://canarytokens.org/generate) to spice it a little up.
-Since these tokens causes no real harm but look als behave realistic, I commited these tokens into the GitHub repository.
-Less then 5min the first token was scanned and automatically tried to validate.
+Since these tokens causes no real harm but look and behave realistic, I commited these tokens into the public GitHub repository.
+In less then 5min, the first token was scanned and automatically tried to validate.
 This was somehow mindblowing (but also really expected - since I build a similar token scan service years ago for my ex-employer).
 Well now let me show some of the things I learned and discuss it.

 ## Tokens meet incidents
 The AWS credentials gone wild - the k8s config, WireGuardVPN, M$ SQL Database and MySQL dump were ignored completely so far.
 In total the AWS Token got triggered 20 times in less then 24 hours by some scripts.